allbyai/ToRoLaMa/README.md

 - Superior performance over existing open-source models.
 - Simplified deployment for a wide array of applications.

-With Torus GPT, we hope to push the state of current AI technology huge step forward for Vietnam and Vietnamese people.
+With Toro LlaMA, we hope to push the state of current AI technology huge step forward for Vietnam and Vietnamese people.

 ## Evaluations